What To Do in the North Side of Oahu?

 Matsumoto Shave Ice

-Finally, when you’re ready for desert in the warm Hawaiian sun, you gotta get some shave ice!
-It’s a world-famous Hawaiian classic, and the perfect compliment to a hot day.
+Finally, when you’re ready for dessert in the warm Hawaiian sun, you gotta get some shaved ice!
+It’s a world-famous Hawaiian classic and the perfect compliment to a hot day.

 RELATED: Best Farmers Markets in Oahu

 So now you’re well-fed and ready to go sightseeing while your food digests – I don’t blame you!